• Skip to main content

 illustration of eye, ear, and hand with arrows point to the brain symbolizing sight, hearing, and touch senses

-• Videos must have captions for deaf or hard of hearing users.
+• Videos must have captions for deaf or hard-of-hearing users.

-• Audio files must have transcripts for deaf or hard of hearing users.
+• Audio files must have transcripts for deaf or hard-of-hearing users.

-• Text must be added to the page via HTML rather than CSS so that the text can still be read if styles are turned off completely.
+• Text must be added to the page via HTML rather than CSS so the text can still be read if styles are turned off completely.

-man with amputated hands using a laptop
+Man with amputated hands using a laptop.

 Key features of operable websites include: